deltadecay/barcodescanner/README.md

 # A simple barcode scanner

-This command line tool reads images (gif, jpg, png) from the command line and outputs a json result with information whether a barcode was found or if there were errors.
+This command line tool reads images (bmp, gif, jpeg, png, tiff, webp) from the command line and outputs a json result with information whether a barcode was found or if there were errors.

 ## Go